Securing & Optimising your CM68 / Catalyst Control Board

 followed by your existing password, and then your new password (twice), press enter to submit, nothing will be displayed when typing your passwords.
 You should see the following

 What is Sudoers?
 The sudoers file is typically used to allow a user to execute commands as a different user by default this requires a password, however in the Fysetc installation this is disabled, and will need to be re-enabled.
-You can read more on sudoers here.
+You can read more on sudoers herearrow-up-right.
 To secure your sudoers file type the following command into your terminal:

 You will be presented with a text editor (Nano) where you can scroll using your arrow keys until you find this line: